Dental implant procedure

-Typically, you would book a free consultation with your dentist where they will take x-rays and determine if you are a good candidate for an implant.
+Typically, you must visit a dentist and an oral surgeon for implants.
+The initial visit is to your family dentist.
+Once there, the dentist will take x-rays and determine if you are a good candidate for an implant.
 People with no infection, non-smokers and those with overall good dental hygiene are the best candidates.
-Once you’ve been deemed fit for surgery, your dentist will refer you to an oral surgeon.
+Once you’ve been deemed fit for surgery, your family dentist will refer you to a surgeon.

-During your procedure, you will be given anesthesia and metal screws will be inserted as this process allows the screw to fuse and anchor against the jawbone.
+During your surgical visit, the surgeon will give you anesthesia and insert a metal screw into your gums.
+This process allows the screw to fuse and anchor against the jawbone.
 This makes the site for your new tooth a sturdy one.
 Once the titanium screw has been inserted, you usually wait 2-4 months for the site to heal and to allow time for the screw to anchor.

 Aftercare Instructions for Dental Implants